Seattle Archdiocese announces sweeping plan to consolidate parishes

 “Cincinnati did this and they received 7,000-plus comments, and they made changes,” Moulding said.
 “We fully expect to make changes every step of the way.”

-In After discussions with the oversight committee, the Presbyteral Council will make a recommendation on configurations to the archbishop, who will declare his verdict in early 2024, with a three-year implementation period beginning in the summer of that year.
+After discussions with the oversight committee, the Presbyteral Council will make a recommendation on configurations to the archbishop, who will declare his verdict in early 2024, with a three-year implementation period beginning in the summer of that year.

 During that time, the enjoined parishes can together decide how to use their resources.
 One parish family might choose to keep all its churches and hold Masses in each one at different times, Lazzeroni said.
 Another might sell a church and use the money to expand its social justice ministry.